 If a student has been academically dismissed from the College of Law and seeks readmission to the College of Law, the student may not seek admission through the regular Admissions process.
 Rather, such a student may return to studies at the College of Law only by filing, with the Academic Standards Committee, a Petition for Re-Admission.
-Students should not assume or expect that the petition will be granted.
-This is not for punitive reasons, but because it is not fair or appropriate to allow students to take a course of study in which they are not likely to be successful.
-A petition may be granted only if the student establishes the following: (1) that the student's academic dismissal resulted from exceptional circumstances; (2) that the circumstances resulting in the student's academic dismissal have been remedied and will not prevent the student from maintaining academic good standing; (3) that the student is capable of maintaining good academic standing; and (4) that the student complied with the requirements of the academic success plan during the time they were in law school.
+Students should not assume or expect that the petition will be granted, because it is not fair or appropriate to allow students to take a course of study in which they are not likely to be successful.
+A petition may be granted only if the student establishes the following: (1) that the student's academic dismissal resulted from exceptional circumstances; (2) that the circumstances resulting in the student's academic dismissal have been remedied and will not prevent the student from maintaining good academic standing; (3) that the student is likely to attain and maintain good academic standing and is able to satisfactorily complete our program of legal education and to be admitted to the bar; and (4) that the student complied with the requirements of the Academic Success Plan during the time they were in law school.

 A student's petition must include any and all supporting documentation that the student would like the Academic Standards Committee to consider and that would support the Committee finding that the student has established all four factors required to have the petition granted.
 For this reason, the petition should include any Academic Success Plan documents the student can obtain.
 The Academic Standards Committee will likely review some or all of the petitioner's Academic Success Plan documents, including in particular any documents showing whether the student complied with any Academic Success Plan.
 The petition should include the number of hours worked during each semester in attendance at the UNT Dallas College of Law.
 This listing of documents and information in support of a student's petition is not exclusive.
 The student bears the burden to supply the Academic Standards Committee with documents and information sufficient to demonstrate the student will succeed at the UNT Dallas College of Law.
 If the petition is granted, the Committee may set conditions for the student's enrollment, including limits on course hours and specific academic success programming.
-Before re-admission, however, the Committee must determine that the applicant has satisfied the then-current admission requirements for applicants who previously attended law school in addition to the requirements identified above.
+Before granting an applicant's petition for re-admission, the Committee must determine that in addition to satisfying the four factors listed above, the applicant must consult with the Assistant Dean of Admissions to ensure that there is a place in the incoming class for the applicant.
 The Committee's decision to readmit a student must be unanimous.
+If the Committee decides to grant a petition for readmission, the Committee must provide to the Associate Dean of Academic Affairs a statement explaining the considerations that led to the decision to grant readmission to the student that must be included in the student's file.